Hellgate Canyon: Name

 Hellgate Canyon's name is a reference to an ambush that occurred there, in which the Flathead Indians were defeated by the Blackfeet.
 The evidence of these ambushes was known as the "gates of hell", which led to the canyon acquiring its current name.

 Historical significance

-Hellgate Canyon contains some ancient pictographs estimated to be about 5,000 years old.
+French-Canadian settlers in Montana thought that the local Native Americans, especially those of the Flathead Nation, traveled through Hellgate Canyon to hunt for bison.
 Lewis and Clark passed through Hellgate Canyon during their expedition through the Western United States.
+During the mid-19th century, the canyon became a major strategic corridor in the region, and the Mullan Road was routed through it.
+The Northern Pacific Railroad and Milwaukee Railroad were later routed along a similar path.
 Later in the 19th century, Carrie Strahorn, also an explorer, wrote about a stagecoach ride she took in the area in 1878.
 She described, among other things, a "veritable Lover’s Lane" formed above the canyon by an arch of wild roses.

-During the mid-19th century, as Montana was further colonized, the canyon became a major strategic corridor in the region, and the Mullan Road was routed through it.
-The Northern Pacific Railroad and Milwaukee Railroad were later routed along a similar path.

-French-Canadian settlers in Montana thought that the local Native Americans, especially those of the Flathead Nation, traveled through Hellgate Canyon to hunt for bison.
+The Kim Williams trail replaces the old railroad through the western three miles of trail.